-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2018 for the SCRS and PORS.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2019 for the SCRS and PORS.

-SCRS PORS Actuarial Cost Method Entry Age Normal Entry Age Normal Actuarial Assumptions: Investment Rate of Return 7.25% 7.25% Projected Salary Increases 3.0% to 12.5% (varies by service) 3.5% to 9.5% (varies by service) Benefit Adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually
+SCRS PORS Actuarial Cost Method Actuarial Assumptions: Entry Age Normal Entry Age Normal Investment Rate of Return 7.25% 7.25% Projected Salary Increases Benefit Adjustments 3.0% to 12.5% (varies by service) Lesser of 1% or \$500 annually 3.5% to 9.5% (varies by service) Lesser of 1% or \$500 annually

-Includes inflation at 2.25%.
+\ Includes inflation at 2.25%.

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-This assumption includes base rates which are automatically adjusted for future improvement in mortality using published Scale AA projected from the year 2000.
-Assumptions used in the July 1, 2015 valuations for the SCRS and PORS are as follows:
+The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table ("2016 PRSC"), were developed using the Systems' mortality experience.
+These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016: